pomerium/pomerium/docs/enterprise/install/quickstart.md

 ### TLS

-Communication between the Pomerium Enterprise Console and Pomerium Core components should always be secured via TLS.
-You should provide a certificate and key for the console service and may optionally provide a custom CA to verify the *`databroker_service_url`* connection:
+If your open-source Pomerium installation is already configured to use TLS to secure back-end communication, you can do the same for the Pomerium Enterprise Console by providing it a certificate, key, and optional custom CA file to validate the `databroker_service_url` connection:

 ```yaml
 tls_ca_file: /etc/pomerium-console/ca.pem